Non-sporting

 Following the establishment of the People’s Republic of China in 1949, dog ownership became frowned upon. and almost the entire canine population was wiped out.
 However, a few Shar-Peis were still bred in Taiwan and Hong Kong.

-If it wasn't for the work of one Hong Kong breeder, Matgo Law, this breed could have become extinct.
-Thanks to his efforts, a small group of these dogs was taken to the US in 1973, where the enthusiastic response from breed fanciers ensured the survival of the breed.
+If it wasn’t for the work of one Hong Kong breeder, Matgo Law, this breed could have become extinct.
+Thanks to his efforts, a small group of these dogs were taken to the US in 1973, where the enthusiastic response from breed fanciers ensured the survival of the breed.

 The Chinese Shar-Pei Club of America was formed in 1974, and the breed was given official recognition by the American Kennel Club in 1992.